Synonyms: NAC, N-Acetylcystein, N-acetyl L-Cysteine

 NAC is considered a nootropic since it passes the blood brain barrier.
 It promotes brain health due to its antioxidant and protective properties.

 NAC has uses that cannot be listed since it is sold as a dietary supplement.
-For an overview on uses beyond the scope of supplemental uses, Selfhacked.com has a great guide.
+For an overview on uses beyond the scope of supplemental uses, Selfhacked.com has a guide.

 Stick with 500mg (one capsule) for cognitive and antioxidant benefits.
 Two capsules may sometimes be necessary for anti-hangover purposes.